thomiaschristopher/ThomiasChristopher/README.md

 <br />
 <br />

 hi, i'm Christopher THOMIAS, a Data science and IA enthusiast.
-I'm doing some fun projects on python, currently I'm learning a lot from the open-source community (Kaggle is just insane <3) and coursera.
+I'm doing some fun projects on python, currently I'm learning a lot from the open-source community (Kaggle is just insane!) and coursera.

 <br />